Graduate Program in Nurse Anesthesia

 NGR 6425.
 Advanced Anesthesia Principles II (3).
 This course presents, analyzes, and evaluates the application of principles relevant to the advanced practice of anesthesia to include specific patient populations, procedures, and co-existing diseases.
 Pediatrics, obstetrics, transplants, radiology, point of care ultrasound testing (POCUS), and rare co-existing diseases are covered in depth in this course.

 NGR 6432L.
 Anesthesia Practicum II (4).
 (S/U grade only).
-Prerequisites: NGR 6431L, current medical malpractice coverage as a SRNA, a valid license as a registered nurse in the state of Florida, and certification in BLA, ACLS, and PALS.
+Current medical malpractice coverage as a SRNA, a valid license as a registered nurse in the state of Florida, and certification in BLA, ACLS, and PALS.
 This course allows for clinical application of principles of nurse anesthesia.
 Students are precepted in the perioperative clinical site.
 Experiences include application of skills specific to the role of nurse anesthetist.
 Important concepts include anatomical, physiological, pathophysiological, and pharmacological principles.

 NGR 6441L.
 Anesthesia Simulation I (2).
 (S/U grade only).
 This course is the first of two courses that allow simulated clinical applications of principles of nurse anesthesia.
 Students will apply acquired foundational skills to multiple surgical patient populations: the routine patient, those with co-existing diseases, those in various life stages, and those with procedure-specific needs, as well as anesthesia for subspecialty populations.